mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/hierarchy.rst

 Running Our App
 ===============

-We can configure any aspect of the player when launching our app; let's try a few examples in order to get a feel for the syntax
+We can now configure any aspect of the player when launching our app; let's try a few examples in order to get a feel for the syntax.

+Open your terminal in the directory shared by both ``my_app.py`` and ``game_library.py`` and run the following commands.
+Verify that you can reproduce the behavior shown below.

 .. code-block:: console
    :caption: Configuring: name